 I had never worked with other female developers before I joined knowis and I was really excited when I learned before my job interview at knowis that my team lead is a woman and that I also have another female team colleague.
 This was actually one of the main reasons why I finally chose knowis.
 I am used to being the only female software developer in the team and I have never felt uncomfortable with it or got strange reactions from people.
 Maybe this was still an issue for previous generations, but now it is totally accepted that women work in the IT industry.

 Originally, you're from Jordan.
-Did you come to Regensburg for this job and how was your application process?
+Did you come to Regensburg for this job?

 I've been in Regensburg for 2.5 years now, so I was here before my employment at knowis.
 When I lived in Jordan, I didn't know much about Germany or German cities – I only knew that Regensburg has a university and I had heard from friends that it is the city of developers.
 It sounds strange at first, but when you consider that a large part of the industry here consists of IT start-ups, there is some truth to it.
 Even when you meet new people here, a lot of them are working in the IT sector.
 So I decided to move to Regensburg and started to apply.